10 Tips for Picking the Perfect Hiking Boots for New Zealand

 - Slide your foot forward until your toes touch the front

-- You should be able to comfortable slip your index finger between your heel and the heel of the shoe
+- You should be able to comfortably slip your index finger between your heel and the heel of the shoe

 - Now lace the shoe